 This tone is a huge part of the landscape and even though it says Sand Dune, it also is the color of many early mornings in the spring and sunsets in the winter as well.
 It is a part of the landscape as much as the blue tones are.
 The cool color of it really plays well with the rest of our palette in our home.
-The Antique was a wild card but it also is the color of our garden and ground when we plant so it felt natural to sit on the floor in our basement.
+The brown bathroom tile in Antique was a wild card but it also is the color of our garden and ground when we plant so it felt natural to sit on the floor in our basement.
 It was a natural fit once it all came together.

 What was the inspiration behind this space?

 I wanted to bring together the cool tones I loved in the rest of our space with the warmth we needed in a basement space.
 There is not an ounce of natural light in this space, but I never wanted it to feel that way.
 I wanted you to walk in and feel like you entered an oasis even if we wanted it to be a space to use to get water for our work and painting or product packaging areas or for washing the dog.

 I wanted it to feel calming and beautiful to us.
 Using our greatest inspiration for our work, Lake Michigan, as our inspiration easily brought that.
 The natural wood tones mixed with a wall of tile and the warming pink tone from Magnolia Home’s paint collection all paired perfectly together.

 For those of you wondering: this perfect, soft shade of pink paint is called Ella Rose!

 What made you choose the 2x6 tiles in Sand Dune?